arcalinea/fork-status/README.md

-# Zcash Network Stats
+# Zcash Fork Status

-This is a basic Express app for Zcash network data.
+Express app that displays status page with likelihood of Zcash blockchain fork.

 From the directory: